 Gonorrhea is a bacterial infection that is spread through sexual contact.
-It's found most often in the genital area, but it can also infect other areas of your body, such as the rectum and the throat.
+It's found most often in the genital area.
+But it can also infect other areas of your body, such as the rectum and the throat.
 It can spread from one partner to another during vaginal, anal, or oral sex.

-Most people who have gonorrhea get symptoms within a few days after infection.
+Some people who have gonorrhea get symptoms within a few days after infection.
 But some people have no symptoms.
 Even if you don't have symptoms, you can still infect your sex partners.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Current as of:
+Current as of: August 2, 2022

-Medical Review:Sarah Marshall MD - Family Medicine & Adam Husney MD - Family Medicine & Kevin C. Kiley, MD - Obstetrics and Gynecology
+Medical Review:Sarah Marshall MD - Family Medicine & Adam Husney MD - Family Medicine & Kevin C. Kiley MD - Obstetrics and Gynecology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.